 Sabrina gets the highest point of the night as showing 'a treble quick' during her quickstep, while Gilles impresses the judges with his high-powered jive though he's injured. http://www.aceshowbiz.com/news/view/00054299.html more

 We are down to 12 Dancing With the Stars: All-Stars, with Pamela Anderson sent home last week from a bottom three that also included Bristol Palin, and, shockingly, Drew Lachey.
-Will Bristol and Drew be staring down the elimination gun once again , more
+Will Bristol and Drew be staring down the elimination gun once again , and w more

 Some things never change on “Dancing with the Stars.”
 Showmances and celeb/pro tension played up by producers.
 Silly themes.
 And a second-week competition filled with jives and quicksteps.